metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_backup_policy_template_v1alpha1_manifest.md

 Optional:

-- `account` (String) If 'backupPolicy.componentDefs' is set, this field is required to specify the system account name.This account must match one listed in 'componentDefinition.spec.systemAccounts[*].name'.The corresponding secret created by this account is used to connect to the database.If 'backupPolicy.componentDefRef' (a legacy and deprecated API) is set, the secret defined in'clusterDefinition.spec.ConnectionCredential' is used instead.
+- `account` (String) If 'backupPolicy.componentDefs' is set, this field is required to specify the system account name.This account must match one listed in 'componentDefinition.spec.systemAccounts[*].name'.The corresponding secret created by this account is used to connect to the database.
-- `connection_credential_key` (Attributes) Specifies the keys of the connection credential secret defined in 'clusterDefinition.spec.ConnectionCredential'.It will be ignored when the 'account' is set. (see [below for nested schema](#nestedatt--spec--backup_policies--target--connection_credential_key))
+- `fallback_role` (String) Specifies the fallback role to select one replica for backup, this only takes effect when the'strategy' field below is set to 'Any'.
 - `strategy` (String) Specifies the PodSelectionStrategy to use when multiple pods areselected for the backup target.Valid values are:- Any: Selects any one pod that matches the labelsSelector.- All: Selects all pods that match the labelsSelector.

-<a id="nestedatt--spec--backup_policies--target--connection_credential_key"></a>
-### Nested Schema for `spec.backup_policies.target.connection_credential_key`

-Optional:

-- `host_key` (String) Defines the key of the host in the connection credential secret.
-- `password_key` (String) Represents the key of the password in the connection credential secret.If not specified, the default key 'password' is used.
-- `port_key` (String) Indicates map key of the port in the connection credential secret.
-- `username_key` (String) Represents the key of the username in the connection credential secret.If not specified, the default key 'username' is used.